 Before School program operates from 0530 in the morning.
 After school program begins when the children arrive from school at the center.
-Bus transportation is no longer provided from CYSS facilities to schools.

 The program ends at 6:00 PM.
 A USDA approved snack is served and a wide variety of directed and self-directed activity choices are offered.
 Activity choices include: